ULHPC/tutorials/preliminaries/README.md

     [laptop] -----||--------> 22 [SSH gateway] ---------> 8022 [access-iris]
                firewall

 The gateway can be any SSH server which have access to the access frontend of the cluster.
-The [Gforge @ UL](http://gforge.uni.lu) is typically used in this context but you can prefer any other alternative (your personal NAS @ home etc.).
-Then alter the SSH config on your laptop (in `~/.ssh/config` typically) as follows:
+You can use your personal NAS @ home etc. Then alter the SSH config on your laptop (in `~/.ssh/config` typically) as follows:

 * create an entry to be able to connect to the gateway: